CREST: Universal Safety Guardrails Through Cluster-Guided Cross-Lingual Transfer: Experimental Setup

 \paragraph{Training Configuration.} For our multilingual safety guardrail, we adopt the XLM-RoBERTa-Base (279M parameters) and XLM-RoBERTa-Large (560M parameters) models as the base multilingual encoders.
 These models offer rich cross-lingual representations and are pre-trained on 100 languages, making them suitable for our generalization goals.
 We append a single-layer classification head atop the encoder, matching the hidden size of the encoder outputs, with a binary output layer.
 We perform full-weight training of both the pretrained encoder and the classification head using the aggregated training dataset.
 All training and evaluations are conducted on an NVIDIA H100 GPU cluster using Bfloat16 precision for efficiency and performance.

-\paragraph{Baselines.} For baseline comparisons, we evaluate our model against both small guardrails such as DuoGuard-0.5B \shortcite{deng2502duoguard}, PolyGuard(PG)-Qwen-Smol, WalledGuard-C \shortcite{gupta2024walledeval}, and large guardrails such as PolyGuard(PG)-Qwen \shortcite{kumar2025polyguard}, LlamaGuard3 \shortcite{dubey2024llama3herdmodels}, and Aegis-Defensive \shortcite{ghosh-etal-2025-aegis2}.
+\paragraph{Baselines.} For baseline comparisons, we evaluate our model against both small guardrails such as DuoGuard-0.5B \cite{deng2502duoguard}, PolyGuard(PG)-Qwen-Smol, WalledGuard-C \cite{gupta2024walledeval}, and large guardrails such as PolyGuard(PG)-Qwen \cite{kumar2025polyguard}, LlamaGuard3 \cite{dubey2024llama3herdmodels}, and Aegis-Defensive \cite{ghosh-etal-2025-aegis2}.
 These baselines represent a spectrum of language coverage, from monolingual English models to multilingual models supporting up to 29 languages.
 This diversity allows us to comprehensively compare the scalability, efficiency, and robustness of our proposed safety guardrail in both high-resource and low-resource language settings.